-- · Deep understanding of the Coca-Cola system - · Extensive international experience in the food and beverage industry - · Experience of dealing with regulatory and political bodies - Experience of chairing a remuneration committee
+- · Deep understanding of the Coca-Cola system - · Extensive international experience in the food and beverage industry - Experience of chairing a remuneration committee

-Vice-Chairman of Olive Partners, S.A., Co-Chairman and ember of the Executive Committee of Cobega, S.A., Chairman of the North Africa Bottling Company, Chairman of the Advisory Board of Banco Santander, S.A. in Catalonia and a Director of Equatorial Coca-Cola Bottling Company, S.L.
+Vice-Chairman of Olive Partners, S.A., Co-Chairman and member of the Executive Committee of Cobega, S.A., Chairman of the North Africa Bottling Company, Chairman of the Advisory Board of Banco Santander, S.A. in Catalonia and a Director of Equatorial Coca-Cola Bottling Company, S.L.